Aeronautics and Astronautics (Course 16)

 Can be repeated for credit.

-Program of research leading to an SM, EAA, PhD, or ScD thesis; to be arranged by the student with an appropriate MIT faculty member, who becomes thesis supervisor.
+Program of research leading to an SM, EAA, PhD, or ScD thesis; to be arranged by the student with an appropriate MIT faculty member, who becomes thesis advisor.
 Restricted to students who have been admitted into the department.

 Y. M. Marzouk